Giacomo Romano Davare

-Giacomo Romano Davare (born 2 July 1945, Alcamo, Italy) is an Italian writer, actor, stage director and teacher.
+Giacomo Romano Davare (born 2 July 1945 in Alcamo) is an Italian writer, actor, stage director and teacher.

 Biography

 Davare was born in Alcamo, in the province of Trapani in 1945; he is an actor, stage director, writer, lyricist, composer and songwriter.
 After getting the high school diploma, he has been navigating worldwide for three years as a sea captain; later he graduated in Economy and Commerce, qualifying as a certified accountant.

 After winning a competition for teaching, he taught Applied Mathematics in Commercial Technical Institutes, first in Alcamo, then in Lecco and finally in Morbegno, in the province of Sondrio; later he became a headmaster in high schools.

-In 1973, with a literary article on Il Secolo d'Italia, he started a long series of publications which included novels, poems, essays and various dramas, works that are catalogued in National libraries and in those of theatrical companies in Europe, United States and Australia; later he published artiche in different magazines and newspapers, such as Il Giornale di Sicilia, Romagna, Rivista Teatro, Corriere della Valtellina, Cultura di destra.
+In 1973, with a literary article on Il Secolo d'Italia, he started a long series of publications which included novels, poems, essays and various dramas, works that are catalogued in national libraries and in those of theatrical companies in Europe, United States and Australia; later he published article in different magazines and newspapers, such as Il Giornale di Sicilia, Romagna, Rivista Teatro, Corriere della Valtellina, Cultura di destra.
 Finally, he collaborated with University of Milano-Bicocca for Italian teachers traineeship (TFA).